The 9 protected characteristics

 Under the Equality Act, you don’t need to have undergone any specific treatment or surgery, but you do need to have changed your gender or be taking steps to do so.

 The Equality Act doesn’t specifically mention intersex people.
-However, if you are being discriminated against because you are intersex the Equality and Human Rights Commission says that sex discrimination or disability discrimination may be relevant.
+However, if you are being discriminated against because you are intersex, sex discrimination or disability discrimination may be relevant.